 The second page presents the summarized count of leave and worked days.

-This is one of the best employee vacation tracker google sheets for you to try and experience.
+This is one of the best employee vacation tracker google sheets for you.
 Please leave us a comment if more details are required on this template.